The center icon

 many of the keys - they're only some of what I can get with a

 long-press.
 Here's what I got by long-pressing the 'period' key:

-- Above the keyboard characters you may see auto-correct
+As you type, above the keyboard characters you may see

 suggestions.
 If an option is in boldface, it will be inserted by